Posted on August 1, 2013

 SUMMARY OF STATE CHILD ACCESS PREVENTION LAWS

-Twenty-seven states and D.C. have enacted child access prevention laws.
+Twenty-eight states and D.C. have enacted child access prevention laws.

 States with Child Access Prevention Laws